bitfinexcom/dazaar/docs/whitepaper.md

 # Dazaar

 This document describes how Dazaar (https://dazaar.com) works in detail.
-Dazaar is a network and marketplace for sharing, selling, and buying various data sets through a peer to peer network.
+Dazaar is a network and marketplace for sharing, selling, and buying various datasets through a peer to peer network.
 Dazaar is agnostic to the payment method, supporting any blockchain or fiat payment processor.
 Dazaar supports any data format that can be represented using an append-only log data structure.